 Fundraising Committee: It will be the duty of the Fundraising Committee to provide a plan at the first meeting a mechanism to assist the organization with its operational costs/budget for the year.
 The plan will be approved by the membership at the October Meeting.

-Communications Committee: It will be the duty of the Communications Committee to maintain the organization’s websiteand work to ensure that information and direction for the meetings are disseminated to the membership.
+Communications Committee: It will be the duty of the Communications Committee to maintain the organization’s website and social media outlets and work to ensure that information and direction for the meetings are disseminated to the membership.

 Audit and Finance Committee: This committee will be responsible for working with the Treasurer to prepare for the Annual Audit as well as assist in the preparation of the organization’s proposed annual budget.